Berg0162/Tacx-Dongle-VS/README.md

 # 🌀 Tacx-Dongle-VS
-**Virtual Shifting (VS) for legacy Tacx Smart trainers using the LilyGo T-Dongle-S3 and the [Tacx-Virtual-Shifting](https://github.com/Berg0162/Tacx-Virtual-Shifting) library.**
+**Virtual Shifting (VS) for older Tacx Smart trainers using the LilyGo T-Dongle-S3 and the [Tacx-Virtual-Shifting](https://github.com/Berg0162/Tacx-Virtual-Shifting) library.**

 ---